Division of Criminal Justice

 The Division of Criminal Justice is the agency within the Executive branch of government responsible for investigating and prosecuting all criminal matters, both in adult and juvenile courts, in the State of Connecticut.
 The agency also represents the state in all appellate, post-trial and post-conviction proceedings arising from the prosecution of criminal matters.

 The Division continued to seek out innovative means to further its public safety mission despite ongoing budgetary pressures.

-Recognizing the need to develop an approach to conducting child abuse interviews that is consistent and forensically sound, the Division, in conjunction with the Governor’s Task Force on Justice for Abused Children, was accepted into the American Prosecutor’s Research Institute’s “Finding Words- Half a Nation by 2010" project.
-This project, which is receiving financial support from the Department of Families and Children and the Office of Policy and Management, will bring a replicable, nationally recognized child abuse training program to Connecticut.
+Recognizing the need to develop an approach to conducting child abuse interviews that is consistent and forensically sound, the Division, in conjunction with the Governor’s Task Force on Justice for Abused Children, utilizing funding provided by the federal government and the Department of Children and Families, conducted its first training under the American Prosecutor’s Research Institute’s “Finding Words- Half a Nation by 2010" initiative.
+This project will bring a replicable, nationally recognized child abuse training program to Connecticut.

 The Division's highly successful internship program once again provided educational opportunities for over 40 law students during the fiscal year.
 The State's Attorney for the Judicial District of Tolland established an outreach program geared to undergraduate students at the University of Connecticut in Storrs, an effort designed to attract minority students to the law, law school and prosecution as a career.